boltmcp/boltmcp/docker-compose/README.md

 - [Apply for access](https://boltmcp.io) to get alpha tester credentials
 - [Download and install Docker Desktop](https://docs.docker.com/desktop/setup/install/mac-install/)

-Make sure Docker Desktop is open and running (or alternatively, have Docker Compose installed by other means).
+- Ensure Docker Desktop is running
+- Ensure the following ports are available on your machine: `3000`, `3001`, `3002`, `6274`, `6277`, and `8080`

+> Alternatively, on Linux you can use Docker Compose with the plain Docker Engine v20.10+ without needing Docker Desktop

 ## Installation